top of page

 wildlife rehabilitation APPRENTICESHIPS

-The Center for Wildlife’s Wildlife Rehabilitation Apprenticeship offers practical, experiential learning opportunities in a wildlife rehabilitation clinic for those who have previous experience working with wildlife.
+Center for Wildlife’s Wildlife Rehabilitation Apprenticeship offers practical, experiential learning opportunities in a wildlife rehabilitation clinic for those who have previous experience working with wildlife.
 Some of the skills learned include providing wildlife hotline and admissions assistance, species identification, husbandry and handling techniques, basic medical exams and triage, feeding and fluid therapy techniques, outdoor cage and facilities maintenance, and monitoring and evaluating patients throughout the rehabilitation process.
-Apprentices will initially be focusing on orphaned animal care and pre-release patients, with the potential to learn about advanced medical care techniques, diagnostics, and critical patient care as their apprenticeship progresses.
+Apprentices will initially be focusing on orphaned animal care, managing mammal and bird nurseries, and pre-release patients, with the potential to learn about advanced medical care techniques, diagnostics, and critical patient care as their apprenticeship progresses.

 Wildlife Rehabilitation Apprentices report directly to licensed medical clinic staff and work closely with the medical clinic team in a more experienced and supervisory role, assisting with managing the center’s clinic volunteers and seasonal Wildlife Care Interns.
 Training is provided as part of the apprenticeship program through workshops, hands-on experience, and supervisory responsibilities.
 Those that successfully complete the apprenticeship program will be in a position to pursue obtaining their own wildlife rehabilitation permit.